DHTMLX/docs-suite/docs/treegrid/features.md

 ## How to edit data in TreeGrid

-In this section you will find the ways of editing data in TreeGrid.
+In this section you will find the ways of editing data in TreeGrid

 | Topic                                                                                 | Description                                                                                                                                                            |
 | ------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- |